vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 2. Access the Tanzu Kubernetes Grid installer wizard by opening a browser and entering `http://<bootstrapper-ip>:port/`

-   **Note:** Ensure that the port number that you enter in this command is allowed by the bootstrap machine firewall.
+   > **Note** Ensure that the port number that you enter in this command is allowed by the bootstrap machine firewall.

 3. From the Tanzu Kubernetes Grid installation user interface, click **Deploy** for VMware vSphere.